ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ### 🌎 The Global Registry for Attestations
 There are several existing tailor-made on-chain solutions for identity, verifications, claims, and cryptographic proofs.
 Each of these innovations are essential building blocks for specific use cases and communities, but each tailor-made protocol increases fragmentation and limits composability.

+Interoperability and composability between existing DID, verifiable credentials, and independent 3rd party solutions do not exist.
+This means that the different parts of the global attestation layer are not able to work together smoothly and that new parts cannot be easily added in.
+This limits how well the attestation layer can grow and change over time.
+EAS is solving this.

 EAS introduces and serves as the base layer where all attestors and innovators can coordinate, create, register, and compose unique attestation schemas.